-The USCCB produced a novena in honor of the Annunciation called "A Heart Open to God's Will."
+The USCCB offers a novena in honor of the Annunciation called "A Heart Open to God's Will."
+In 2020, this novena will be prayed from March 16 - 24.
 Invite your parish to join in praying this novena.
-Highlight the novena in your bulletin on the weekends preceding the start of the novena.
-If possible, make copies of the novena available in a prominent place in your parish on the weekends that the novena announcement appears.
+Highlight the novena in your bulletin on the weekends of March 7-8 and 14-15.
+Be sure to make copies of the novena available in a prominent place in your parish on the weekends that the novena announcement appears.